AndyActive/AddressBookWeb/README.md

+# To use the application you need:
+npm i --force
+npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.